AnthonyTC89/rb_tic_tac_toe/README.md

  5. When all the spaces on the board get selected without a winner, the game is a draw and restarts.

 ### Future Features
+* Allowing users to play against the computer.
 * Building a graphical user interface for the game.

 ### Authors